mdavids/rfc/content/draft-davids-forsalereg-07.md

 part of its services.
 An individual, on the other hand, might extract a phone number (if present) from a "furi=" tag in the same RRset and use it to contact a potential seller.

+An example of such a combined record is provided in (#combiexample).

 ## RR type Limitations

 Adding any resource record (RR) types under the "\_for-sale" leaf, other than TXT (such as AAAA or HINFO), is unnecessary for the